ministryofjustice/sentence-planning/README.md

-# GDS Node.js boilerplate
+# Sentence Planning UI

-This is a skeleton Node.js app running on [Express] with [Nunjucks] as a template engine.
+This is a Node.js app running on [Express] with [Nunjucks] as a template engine.

 It includes:
-- Grunt for compliation of sass/js
 - [GOV.UK Frontend]
 - [Browserify] with babelify and Nunjucksify
-- Mocha for testing
+- Jest for testing
 - Middleware to set correlation headers
 - i18n language support
-- [Snyk]
 - [StandardJS] for linting
 - [nvm] (optional) for nodejs version